gfeiden/Notebook/Sparks/Seeds.md

 # Seeds

+### AGB convection (2015-08-19)

+For work with Freytag & Höfner.
+Calibrating mixing length theory (has been previously done for MS stars) for AGB stars _without_ requiring an extensive look at AGB evolution models&mdash;at first.
+Begin with reformulating MLT or fiddling with parameter to derive similar atmospheric thermal structures as RHD simulations.
+Aim to reproduce the median thermal structure from RHD simulations?
+Is there a significant difference between median thermal structure and a mean thermal structure?
+During TP-AGB phase, we can investigate having a continuously changing MLT theory?

 ### Isochrone creation (2015-08-14)

 Based on an idea I had some time ago.
 For isochrone creation, equivalent evolutionary phase (EEP) approach works well, but there may be some slight issues.
 Nothing severe.
 However, I wonder if it's possible to use information regarding core/envelope mass distribution (from k2) to help define unique evolutionary sequences?
 Early investigation hints that various derivatives may provide a better guide (selecting changes of concavity and local mins/maxs).